See also the

 In some cases, cardholders may see a temporary authorization on their account after their card has been verified.
 The authorization will fall off the cardholder's account within a few days and will never settle.

 Braintree_CreditCardVerification result if verification runs and is unsuccessful.

 An alphanumeric value that references a specific payment method stored in your Vault.
 Must be less than or equal to 36 characters.
 If using a custom integration, you can specify what you want the token to be.
 If not specified, the gateway will generate one that can be accessed on the result.
-If using our Drop-in UI, you can't specify your own token.
+If using our Drop-in UI with a customer ID to vault payment methods, you can't specify your own token.
 Length and format of gateway-generated tokens and IDs may change at any time.